 Additional undergraduate scholarship and grant policies

 Undergraduate academic merit and WSU need-based grants are awarded only for the fall and winter semesters and are disbursed only to students who attend full-time (12 credits or more).
 Awards are available for two to four consecutive years of study provided the renewal criteria is met.
 Failure to maintain any one item of criteria could result in loss of the scholarship.

 Renewal criteria for all academic merit scholarships and WSU need-based grants include the following:

 - Meet all Satisfactory Academic Progress requirements

-- Maintain full-time enrollment during the fall and winter semesters
+- Maintain full-time enrollment (12 or more credit hours per semester) during the fall and winter semesters

 - When you earn a bachelor's degree, your scholarship will end